Satvik-ai/Flask-Fullstack-Project-Article-Database/readme.md

 This is a skill demonstration project.

 I have setup a fullstack web application project following the FLASK project structure.
-It is a simple fullstack web application built using flask framework having a SQLite database and SQLAlchemy is the package used for facilitating the communication between the application and the database.
+It is a simple fullstack web application built using flask framework having a SQLite database.
+SQLAlchemy is used for facilitating the communication between the application and the database.
 This application displays the list of articles present in the database.

 # Local Setup
 - Clone the project